Bunya Pine is a nut-bearing and ornamental conifer native to Australia, occurring naturally in subtropical forests on the continent's east coast.

 Bunya nut pancakes

-Buyna Pine grows naturally in humid, warm temperate to subtropical climates, generally best in areas with annual lows of 7 to 19°C, annual highs of 17 to 30°C, annual rainfall of 600 to 3000 mm and a dry season of 5 months or less.
+Bunya Pine grows naturally in warm, humid temperate to subtropical climates, generally best in areas with annual lows of 7 to 19°C, annual highs of 17 to 30°C, annual rainfall of 600 to 3000 mm, and a dry season of 5 months or less.

 Although Bunya Pine also grows well in warmer, tropical climates, it rarely produces cones.
 When it does, they are usually without seed.